+She never knew her promise was one-sided.
 He knocked on her chamber’s door three nights after her coronation.
 She was confused, then fearful when she find his facade plagued by indecisions and turbulent sorrows.
 He stepped into the faint radius of her reading light, she closed the door behind them as he paced to the … Continue reading LXXVI.